etrenholm/weather-dashboard/README.md

 * Used flexbox to create layout and mobile responsiveness.

 ### STEP 4. - CREATE FUNCTIONALITY WITH JAVASCRIPT
 * Created a function for the search button click event.
-When a search is made, the searched city is saved into local storage, appended into a button, and pushes that city into the function to get it's coordinates.
+When a search is made, the searched city is pushed into the function to get it's coordinates.
 * Fetched the Open Weather API to get coordinates of the searched city.
+If the searched city is valid, the city is saved into local storage, appended into a button, and the coordinates are pushed into the next funciton.
 * Used latitude and longitude coordinates to fetch One Call API and get weather information.
-* Created a function that displays the current weather information and a for loop which displayed the 5-day forecast.
+* Created a function that displays the current weather information and a loop which displays the 5-day forecast.
+* Created a loop at the bottom of the page so the previously searched buttons are appended onto the page when refreshed.

 ### STEP 5. - FINALIZE
 * Made various commits throughout process to save progress